Introduction

 (If you think you have a better summary of Jesus' message, please let us have it!)

-Christianity - For Everyone
+Christianity - for Everyone

 Here we are attempting to use only language and terminology which makes sense to people outside the church.